LionelDraghi/bbt/README.md

 1. To install Alire on your platform, refer to [Alire](https://alire.ada.dev/)

 2. Then to install bbt :
+    > alr get bbt
     > cd bbt
-    > alr build
+    > alr run

-3. Move the bbt exec somewhere in your PATH
+4. Move the bbt exec somewhere in your PATH

 ## Further reading
 - [User Guide](docs/UG.md): concepts, command, line, features...